Parameterizing Path Partitions: Neighborhood Diversity and Vertex Cover Parameterizations

-The variable $z_p$ encodes how many shortest paths equivalent to~$p$ are taken into the solution.
-Hence, the objective function expresses minimizing the number of shortest paths used in the partition.
+The variable $z_P$ encodes how many induced paths equivalent to~$P$ are taken into the solution.
+Hence, the objective function expresses minimizing the number of induced paths used in the partition.
 The constraints ensure the path partitioning.

-\begin{claim} There exists a spp of $G$ with $k$ shortest paths if and only if the objective function attains the value $k$ in the ILP described above. \end{claim} \begin{proof} For the forward direction, consider the paths $\mathbb{P}= \{P_1,P_2, \dots, P_k\}$ as a solution for the spp of~$G$.
-To construct a solution of the \text{ILP}, for every $p \in \cal P$, $z_p$ equals the number of paths in $\mathbb P$ that are {equivalent} to $p$.
-Clearly, $\sum_{p\in \cal P} z_p = k$.
+\begin{claim} There exists an ipp (respectively spp) of $G$ with $k$ induced (respectively, shortest) paths if and only if the objective function attains the value $k$ in the ILP described above. \end{claim} \begin{proof} For the forward direction, consider the induced/shortest paths $\mathbb{P}= \{P_1,P_2, \dots, P_k\}$ as a solution.
+To construct a solution of the \text{ILP}, for every $P \in \cal P$, $z_P$ equals the number of paths in $\mathbb P$ that are {equivalent} to $P$.
+Clearly, $\sum_{P\in \cal P} z_P = k$.
 The constraint is satisfied as every vertex is covered exactly once by $\mathbb P$.

-For the other direction, suppose that there exist integers $\{z_{p}\mid p\in \mathcal{P}\}$ which satisfy the \textsc{ILP} and $\sum_{p\in\cal P}z_p = k$.
-We can produce a spp of $G$ with $k$ paths as follows: as long as there exists a set $p\in\cal P$ with $z_p > 0$, construct a path by arbitrarily picking exactly $p^j$ vertices from each $C_j$.
-Remove these vertices from~$G$, and set $z_p := z_p - 1$.
-This algorithm produces exactly $k$ paths which form a shortest path collection that covers all vertices exactly once. \end{proof}
+For the other direction, suppose that there exist integers $\{z_{P}\mid P\in \mathcal{P}\}$ which satisfy the \textsc{ILP} and $\sum_{P\in\cal P}z_P = k$.
+We can produce an ipp/spp of $G$ with $k$ paths as follows.
+As long as there exists a set $P\in\cal P$ with $z_P > 0$, construct a path by picking exactly $P^j$ vertices from each $C_j$.
+Since the vertices in $C_j$ form either a clique or an independent set of mutual twins, this choice can safely be arbitrary.
+Since $P$ corresponds to a valid type of induced/shortest path, the set of selected vertices forms such a path.
+Remove these vertices from~$G$, and set $z_P := z_P - 1$.
+This algorithm produces exactly $k$ paths which form an ipp/spp that covers each vertex exactly once because of the satisfied constraints of the ILP. \end{proof}